-Online Course Development (OCD) is the completely redeveloped program dedicated to teaching instructors how to create, revise, or facilitate an online or hybrid course.
-The course is for instructors who want to learn how to teach online.
+Online Course Development (OCD) is an intensive program dedicated to teaching instructors how to create, revise, or facilitate an online or hybrid course.
+The course is for instructors who want to learn how to teach in a distance education environment.

 What’s in the program?

 The differences between traditional face-to-face learning and online/hybrid learning

 Copyright and licensing

 Instructional models and theories